pingcap/docs-tidb-operator/en/replace-nodes-for-local-disk.md

     kubectl apply -f tidb-cluster-clone.yaml
     ```

-2. Confirm that the new TiDB cluster consisting of the clone cluster and the original cluster is running normally.
+2. Confirm that the new TiDB cluster that consists of the clone cluster and the original cluster is running normally.

     - Obtain the count and state of stores in the new cluster: